NVIDIA/TensorRT-LLM/examples/multimodal/README.md

     Note: use `--run_profiling` for performance measurement, use `--check_accuracy` for accuracy check.

-4. (Optional) Different quantization methods supported in LLaMA can be applied to LLaVA/VILA as well, such as INT4/INT8 weight-only, SmoothQuant, and INT4 Activation-Aware Quantization (AWQ).
-Detailed instructions can be found in LLaMA [README](../llama/README.md).
+4. (Optional) Different quantization methods supported in LLaMA and Qwen can be applied to LLaVA/VILA/LLaVA-OneVision as well, such as INT4/INT8 weight-only, SmoothQuant, and INT4 Activation-Aware Quantization (AWQ).
+Detailed instructions can be found in LLaMA [README](../llama/README.md) and Qwen [README](../qwen/README.md).

    For example,